serato/sws-js-sdk/README.md

 This callback is called when the SWS Identity service indicates that a Refresh token has either expired or is otherwise invalid.

+#### Password Re-entry Required callback

+This callback is called when the SWS Identity service indicates that a client application must direct the user back to Identity service to re-enter their password.

 #### Access Denied callback

 This callback is called when an SWS service indicates that a user has insufficient permissions to access the requested resource.